dmeeco/fernfolio-11ty-template/src/projects/re-building-europes-agri-and-food-systems.md

 ### The Vision

-I am developing a comprehensive SaaS platform designed to empower Europe's next generation of farmers.
+I am working on a comprehensive SaaS platform designed to empower Europe's next generation of farmers.
 This toolkit merges the community-centric model of Community-Supported Agriculture (CSA) with a robust circular economy framework, creating a closed-loop system where waste is transformed into value.

 The platform will provide an all-in-one solution for farm management, from land selection to sales.
 To enhance efficiency and trust, it will integrate advanced technologies: